rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   Discussion:
     -   Malament, D.B.
 (1996).
 In defence of dogma: Why there cannot be a relativistic quantum mechanics of (localizable) particles. [^Malament1996]
     -   Teller, P. (1997). *An Interpretive Introduction to Quantum Field Theory*. [^Teller1997p115]
-    -   Earman, J., & Fraser, D. (2006).
+    -   Earman, J. & Fraser, D. (2006).
 Haag's theorem and its implications for the foundations of quantum field theory. [^Earman2006]
     -   Klaczynski, L. (2016).
 [Haag's theorem in renormalised quantum field theories](https://arxiv.org/abs/1602.00662). [^Klaczynski2016]
     -   Ruetsche, L. (2002).
 Interpreting quantum field theory. [^Ruetsche2002]
 -   Resolution: